-b) The valuation of an equity conversion option derivative is subject to estimation at the date of issuance and at each reporting period using pricing models such as the Black-Scholes option valuation model.
+The valuation of an equity conversion option derivative is subject to estimation at the date of issuance and at each reporting period using pricing models such as the Black-Scholes option valuation model.
 The option valuation model requires the input of highly subjective assumptions including the expected share price volatility.
 Such subjective input assumptions can materially affect the calculated fair value.

-Notes to the Consolidated Financial Statements For the years ended September 30, 2021 and 2020 (Expressed in thousands of U.S., except share and per share amounts)
+Notes to the Consolidated Financial Statements For the years ended September 30, 2022 and 2021 (Expressed in thousands of U.S. dollars, except per ounce, share and per share amounts)